 Cannabis plants contain terpenoids and terpenes.
 These two provide the scent and taste of your buds, and if you give them substances that they like, they will do their best to make your buds smell even better.
 The terpenoids and terpenes can be found in the trichomes, which are on top of a kind of small hairs on the cannabis tops.
 You can hardly see them with the naked eye, but if you use a magnifying glass you can.
 With certain measures, you can promote the production of terpenes and terpenoids, and that has an effect on the taste and smell of your buds.
 Each strain packs genetics in which information is stored about the color, shape, size, content, but also about the smell and taste of the plant.
 The smell and taste can be promoted with certain techniques.
 Terpenes and terpenoids do not only occur in cannabis plants.
 These elements are found in almost everything that grows and flourishes in the plant kingdom.
 For example, they also provide the typical scent of pine, basil, citrus, and lavender.
 In addition, they play an important role in medicinal marijuana and they are able to influence the type of high (uplifting or relaxing) that you get from the use of weed.

 Curing and drying

 What also influences the smell and taste is the way in which the tops are cured and dried.
 If done correctly, you will keep the taste and odor pure.
-An average pace and good humidity protects the trichomes and ensures that the taste and smell are retained.
+An average pace and good humidity protect the trichomes and ensure that the taste and smell are retained.